-This slow cooker lamb ragu is an incredible rich dish that’s perfect for anyone looking for a fantastic pasta recipe.
+This slow cooker lamb ragu is an incredibly rich dish that’s perfect for anyone looking for a fantastic pasta recipe.

-As with any good pasta dinner some garlic bread will go amazing on the side.
+As with any good pasta dinner, some garlic bread will go amazingly on the side.
 This recipe will create quite a bit of food so you might not end up needing any extras.

 Slow Cooker Lamb Ragu Recipe

 8 Hours & 35 Minutes

 - 1kg (2 lb.) lamb roast (1.5kg/3 lb. if bone in)

 - 200g (7 oz.) pancetta or bacon